 Scored for a large orchestra and women’s choruses, The Planets is a seven-movement orchestral suite written in the early 1900s by English composer Gustav Holst.
 Many unfamiliar instruments are heard throughout The Planets, the most unique being the bass oboe, double the size of a regular oboe and pitched an octave lower.

-Themes and melodies from The Planets are recognizable as movements have been used in many movies and tv shows.
+Themes and melodies from The Planets are recognizable as movements have been used in many movies and TV shows.
 The music has also served as an inspiration for many composers, most famously John Williams.
 Star Wars creator George Lucas asked him to compose the score based on various pieces of classical music.
 The Planets opening movement, “Mars, the Bringer of War," influenced the theme for archvillain Darth Vader.

 In 1921 Holst adapted a theme from the middle section of the movement Jupiter to the poem “I Vow to Thee, My Country” written by Sir Cecil Spring Rice.
 This setting has become known worldwide and was sung at the wedding of Prince Charles and Diana, Princess of Wales, in 1981 and at Diana’s funeral in 1997.

-Topics: UofSC Symphony Orchestra
+Topics: USC Symphony Orchestra